lukasz-lobocki/helper_admin/homelab/README.md

     volumes:
       - nextcloud_aio_mastercontainer:/mnt/docker-aio-config
       - /var/run/docker.sock:/var/run/docker.sock:ro
+    depends_on:
+      - caddy
     ports:
-      - 80:80 # Can be removed when running behind a web server or reverse proxy
+      # - 80:80 # Can be removed when running behind a web server or reverse proxy
       - 8080:8080
-      - 8443:8443 # Can be removed when running behind a web server or reverse proxy
+      # - 8443:8443 # Can be removed when running behind a web server or reverse proxy
     networks:
       - nextcloud-aio
     environment:
       - NEXTCLOUD_DATADIR=/mnt/btrfs/nextcloud
       - NEXTCLOUD_MOUNT=/home/la_lukasz/paperless-ngx
-      # - APACHE_PORT=11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
+      - APACHE_PORT=11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
 See https://github.>
-      # - APACHE_IP_BINDING=127.0.0.1 # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) that i>
+      - APACHE_IP_BINDING=127.0.0.1 # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) that i>
       # - AIO_DISABLE_BACKUP_SECTION=false # Setting this to true allows to hide the backup section in the AIO interface.
 See https://github.com/nextcloud/all->
       # - BORG_RETENTION_POLICY=--keep-within=7d --keep-weekly=4 --keep-monthly=6 # Allows to adjust borgs retention policy.
 See https://github.com/nextcloud/a>
       # - COLLABORA_SECCOMP_DISABLED=false # Setting this to true allows to disable Collabora's Seccomp feature.
 See https://github.com/nextcloud/all-in-one#ho>